storj/docs/src/pages/dcs/how-tos/backup-with-restic/index.md

 Remembering your password is important!
 If you lose it, you won’t be able to access data stored in the repository.
 {% /callout %}

-Repository data will be created directly at the specified bucket prefix e.g. `bucket/my-backup`.
+Repository data will be created directly at the specified bucket prefix e.g., `bucket/my-backup`.

 Now you are ready to do your first backup!